 Sometimes in the form of thicker spaghetti noodles, thin linguine, or even thin sheets like pappardelle pasta.

-Without the carbs, gluten, grains, and guilt!
+Without the carbs, gluten, and grains, of course!

 How to Make Zucchini Noodles